opencoff/go-bbhash/README.md

 * The perfect-hash index for each key is "1" based (i.e., it is in the closed interval `[1, len(keys)]`.

-* The generated perfect hash db can be marshaled and stored in durable storage.
-The callers are responsible for using a checksum or other means to guarantee the integrity of the marshaled data.

 ## License